Skip to main content

 Use de Moivre's theorem to find powers and nth roots of complex numbers and to derive the roots of unity and their geometric arrangement

 A focused answer to the HSC Maths Extension 2 dot point on de Moivre's theorem.
-Powers in polar form, finding all nth roots, the roots of unity arranged on a circle, and their sum, with rigorous verified worked examples.
+Powers in polar form, finding all nth roots, the roots of unity built up stage by stage as a regular polygon on the unit circle, and their sum, with rigorous verified worked examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed